-For me the festive season is speckled with a couple of parties that I love to go overboard for and have me up franticly icing biscuits or rolling sausage rolls sometimes for days before.
-The first of these is my annual mince pie party, a tradition thats being going on for 8 years and which probably started with a group of students in my flat crowded around a pack of Tesco mince-pies pretending they liked mulled wine.
-However it has grown more and more elaborate with age and this year I decided to do things a little differently.
+For me the festive season is punctuated with a few parties that I love to go overboard for which normally have me up late franticly icing biscuits and rolling sausage rolls for days before.
+The first of these is my annual mince pie party, a tradition thats being going on for 9 years and probably started with a group of students in my flat crowded around a pack of Tesco mince-pies.
+However it has quickly grown much more elaborate with age, each year out doing the last.

-Following the success of my #cookforsyria lunch earlier this year I decided to give this years party a festive middle eastern inspired makeover with all donations collected going towards Unicef’s children of Syria fund.
-The centrepiece of this spread was once again a controversial spin on a classic but one I will be making again and again; mince pie baklava.
-From Ottolenghi and Helen Goh’s fabulous new book I made soft gingerbread tiles with a rum butter glaze and Amaretti with honey and orange blossom.
-I also made these sweet pistachio thumbprint cookies of which I am now obsessed with.
-The savoury treats where made up with a spread of dips, Ottolenghi’s Muhammara, a wonderful pistachio and feta dip and a moutabbal (baba ganoush) which I made Milli Taylor’s endive, baba ganoush, feta and pomegranate bites with.
-I also made lamb kofta puffs and from Milli Taylor’s wonderful book, Persian sausage rolls and dates stuffed with soft goats cheese, pistachios and pomegranates.
+Last year following the success of my #cookforsyria lunch, I decided to give that years party a middle eastern inspired festive makeover with all donations collected going towards Unicef’s children of Syria fund.
+The centrepiece of this spread was a controversial spin on a classic but one I will be making again and again; mince pie baklava.
+From Ottolenghi and Helen Goh’s fabulous book I made soft gingerbread tiles with a rum butter glaze and Amaretti with honey and orange blossom.
+I also made these sweet delicious pistachio thumbprint cookies.
+The savoury treats where made up of a feast of dips; Ottolenghi’s Muhammara, a wonderful pistachio and feta dip and a moutabbal (baba ganoush) of which I made Milli Taylor’s endive, baba ganoush, feta and pomegranate bites with.
+I also made lamb kofta puffs and Persian sausage rolls from Milli Taylor’s wonderful book and as well as dates stuffed with soft goats cheese, pistachios and pomegranates.

 A week later its always the LG Christmas party back at my parents house.
-For this I bring out the classics such as the pork, apple & pistachio sausage rolls that I make every year with out fail.
-Other than that I like to make easy canapé’s such as toasts topped with mackerel pate, fresh crab mixed with creme fraiche, herbs and spices or rare sliced beef with horseradish cream and radish.
+For this I bring out the classics such as the pork, apple & pistachio sausage rolls once again.
+Other than that I like to make easy canapé’s such as toasts topped with mackerel blitzed with creme fraiche and horseradish, fresh crab mixed with herbs and chilli or rare sliced beef with horseradish cream and radish.
 Another easy-ish recipe I made last year was this Turkish style sharing bread which your party guests or family members will fight over.
-Mum always puts on a ridiculous cake table for these parties and here you can find the recipe for her meringue wreath centrepiece.
+My mum always puts on a ridiculous cake table for these parties and here you can find the recipe for her meringue wreath centrepiece.

 The count down